ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Dropbox
 Box

-There are, of course, a lot more companies that accept international frosh internship.
+There are, of course, a lot more companies that accept international freshmen internship.
 Please add it here if you know some.

 ## Bonus 1: But why am I in such a rush?